konos93/multimedia_files_merger/README.md

 merge multiple mp3 using python and ffmpeg

 Why i build that ?
-because for an audio book with 20 parts od 20 mb with 1 hour each one audacity to load , merge and export needs 40 min for my old laptop with this stuff here needs 1 min ffmpeg is cool
+because for an audio book with 20 parts of 20 mb with 1 hour each one audacity to load , merge and export needs 40 min for my old laptop with this stuff here needs 1 min ffmpeg is cool

 How to Use